Florida's Ban on AP African American Studies, Explained

 “The content of this course is inexplicably contrary to Florida law, and significantly lacks educational value,” the letter, sent by the department’s office of articulation, said.
 “In the future, should College Board be willing to come back to the table with lawful, historically accurate content, FDOE will always be willing to open the discussion.”

-After the course was banned, the College Board released a statement about the course undergoing “a rigorous, multi-year pilot phase, collecting feedback from teachers, students, scholars and policymakers.”
+After the course was banned, the College Board released a statement that the course had undergone “a rigorous, multi-year pilot phase, collecting feedback from teachers, students, scholars and policymakers.”

 The ban was met with immediate criticism from education experts and professors, who objected to lawmakers’ attempt to censor African American history.